imixs/imixs-adapters/imixs-adapters-wopi/README.md

 ## The Office Template Adapter

-With the adapter class  *org.imixs.workflow.wopi.OfficeTemplateAdapter* a office document template can be imported form the local filesystem into a workitem.
+With the adapter class *org.imixs.workflow.wopi.OfficeTemplateAdapter* a office document template can be imported form the local filesystem or a textblock entity into a workitem.

 The adapter can be configured by the workflow result: